Winter Term 2019

 What You Do

-- Identify your strengths;
+Identify your strengths;

-- Gain perspective on what makes a valuable employee;
+Gain perspective on what makes a valuable employee;

-- Practice critical technical and interpersonal skills to work successfully in any office environment;
+Practice critical technical and interpersonal skills to work successfully in any office environment;

-- Learn to network with integrity, including techniques for informational interviews;
+Learn to network with integrity, including techniques for informational interviews;

-- In Friday guest lectures, interact with professionals from Foresight's Chicago network of peer institutions;
+Interact with professionals from Foresight's Chicago network of peer institutions;

 The project will require students be fully committed in order to be successful.
-They should expect to be present in the office, and for their time to be occupied by internship activities, 6-8 hours a day, Monday through Friday.
+They should expect to be present in the office, and for their time to be occupied by internship activities, 8 hours a day, Monday through Friday.
 A portion of each day will likely be spent in group sessions.
 Participants will be expected to stay healthy, stay in Chicago (including weekends), participate fully, and communicate any issues that arise, in order to ensure the best group experience and outcomes for all.
 Students should have their own learning goals, and hold themselves accountable for achieving them to the fullest extent possible.
 Those who choose/are chosen to participate will be asked to sign a mutual commitment form.

 Participants are required to secure their own lodging.
 Foresight will assist with referrals to places that have hosted students in the past.
 These range from host families, to a local housing and dining Co-op to a residential hotel.
 (The co-op is very reasonable and their price includes food.
 They do, however, have an application and interview process they require all potential residents to complete).
 The Oberlin Career Center is also happy to provide contact lists for alumni who have indicated willingness to host Winter Term students.
 Accepted students concerned about housing should contact Foresight ASAP, so that this does not become a deterrent to their participation.

-Applications Due: Monday, Oct.
-31
+Applications Due: Monday, Nov.
+5

 Applicant Interviews: Wednesday Nov.
-2-Friday, Nov.
-4
+7-Friday, Nov.
+9

 Decisions Made (including potential wait list): Monday, Nov.
-7
+12

 Mutual Commitment Form Deadline: Friday, Nov.
-11
+16

 Oberlin College Winter Term Registration Deadline: Friday, Dec.
-2
+7

-Winter Term Begins: Tuesday, Jan.
+Winter Term Begins: Thursday, Jan.
 3

 Read more about the Foresight staff here.